-UPDATE: The pub is no longer operated by Stuart Inns.
-Greene King are in the process of securing a new tenancy.
+UPDATE: At the time of writing, the pub was operated by Stuart Inns.
+Greene King have now secured a new tenancy.

 The Old Crown in Girton near Cambridge recently changed pub operators and was refurbished to a high standard.
 The lease of this beautiful village pub restaurant, owned by Greene King, was acquired by the Macmillan family who own Stuart Inns, a Suffolk-based restaurant and pub company with an excellent track record.
 The Old Crown is their first venture in Cambridgeshire.